UCL-CS-Alliances/scaffold/README.md

 # scaffold
-A repository for all Alliances Platform web app development.
+Welcome to the repository for all Alliances Platform web app development.
 Initial experimentation and learning by Daniel.

 ---